 Determining financial aid eligibility is composed of the student’s Expected Family Contribution (EFC), financial need, and dependency status.
 Please read below for more details on how each of these components effect your financial aid eligibility.

 Expected Family Contribution

-Students who do not demonstrate financial need may still be eligible to borrow non-need-based Federal Direct Student Loans and may also apply for merit-based grants and scholarships.
+Non-Need Based aid: Students who do not demonstrate financial need may still be eligible to borrow non-need-based Unsubsidized Federal Direct Student Loans and may also apply for merit-based grants and scholarships.
 Parent Loans and the University's Payment Plan are also excellent resources for families.

 To determine how much non-need based aid you can receive, Mercer University takes your Cost of Attendance and subtracts any financial aid you’ve already been awarded.

 A student is INDEPENDENT if he/she meets any of the following criteria: